noxoreits/hover-inspector-rewrite/README.md

 # Permissions:
 This repository and everything within it is protected by the MIT License.
 ## **For more details, see "LICENSE" file**
+tldr : You can use my code, but you must credit anywhere that it is used, even if modified.